pace-neutrons/Horace/documentation/user_docs/docs/manual/Cutting_data_of_interest_from_SQW_files_and_objects.rst

 The Horace ``sqw`` object is the main object that Horace operates with.
 It contains full information about the results of a neutron experiment.
-This information includes information about each neutron "event" registered in the experiment.
-This information is stored in a 1-D dataset called the "pixels".
-This dataset is usually by far the largest part in size part of ``sqw`` object.
+This information includes information about each neutron "event" registered in the experiment. "events" information is stored in a 1-D dataset called the "pixels".
+This dataset is usually by far the largest part in size of ``sqw`` object.

 Another part of ``sqw`` object is a 0 to 4-dimensional histogram (binning) of the "pixels"  in space of interest, most often the reciprocal space (``hkl-dE``),